Malacath-92/Proxy-PDF-Maker/README.md

 > [!NOTE]
 > Images starting with `__` will not be visible in the program.
 These can however still be used as backsides for other cards.

-Below is an outline of the different parts of the app and most importantly the many options that you can work with.

 <p align="center">
     <img src="./readme_images/sample_project_backsides.png" alt="Sample Project with Backsides" width=400/>
     <img src="./readme_images/sample_preview_backsides.png" alt="Sample Preview with Backsides" width=400/>